wrp/wrp.github.io/_posts/2025-10-30-interpretable.md

 quality of a program that is structured and written primarily for human understanding.
 Key aspects of Knuth's view on readability:

-**Human-Centered**: He famously stated, "Programs are meant to be read by humans and only incidentally for computers to execute".
+Human-Centered: He famously stated, "Programs are meant to be read by humans and only incidentally for computers to execute".
 The main goal of a programmer should be clear communication to other people (and their future selves).

-**Narrative Flow**: A readable program, in Knuth's view, should be presented as an essay or a literary work, with a logical and clear narrative flow that explains the thought process and reasoning behind the code, rather than just the mechanics.
+Narrative Flow: A readable program, in Knuth's view, should be presented as an essay or a literary work, with a logical and clear narrative flow that explains the thought process and reasoning behind the code, rather than just the mechanics.

-**Integrated Documentation**: Readability is achieved by naturally integrating extensive documentation (written in natural language) with code snippets.
+Integrated Documentation: Readability is achieved by naturally integrating extensive documentation (written in natural language) with code snippets.
 This contrasts with traditional coding where comments are often terse additions to a compiler-mandated structure.

-**Comprehensible Order**: The program's components should be introduced in an order that is best for human comprehension, not the linear order required by the compiler.
+Comprehensible Order: The program's components should be introduced in an order that is best for human comprehension, not the linear order required by the compiler.
 Tools (like his WEB system, which used "tangle" to produce compilable code and "weave" to produce